kaefd/maintenance/README.md

 }
 ```
 ```
-NOTE: new user need to be activated by admin
+NOTE: new user must be activated by admin
 ```

 ### Login